jackiechen19940708/awesome-operatingsystem/boot.md

+use xv6 to illustrate how a os boots
 # OS first line code
 generally speaking, the boot of hardware will (1) first load some code to 0x80000000, and make cpu jump there